shekarramaswamy4/shared-register-abstraction/README.md

 Nodes and clients are assumed to be non-malicious.

-This uses [leaderless election](https://arpit.substack.com/p/leaderless-replication) to write data.
+This uses [leaderless replication](https://arpit.substack.com/p/leaderless-replication) to write data.
+I think it is sequentially consistent, but feel free to prove me wrong :)

 ## Node
 A node has *memory*, which is a mapping from an address to string data.